call-learning/ansible-role-moodle/README.md

 We have used Jeff Geerling's tests as a base, so:

 - Test should run on travis
-- Locally you can start the test process using the command `./tests/test.sh`
+- Locally you can start the test process using the command

+        ./tests/test.sh

+    The docker instance is destroyed at the end of the test, but you can keep it by setting the environment variable "cleanup" to "false":

+        cleanup="false" ./tests/test.sh

 - Once the docker has been launch you can rerun the playbook by running:
 ```bash
     container_id=xxxxyyy